Multi-story buildings made of wood sell for 9% more than other construction in Helsinki

-Category: Environment Hits: 1Building more homes and buildings with wood has been on the radar for years as a way to offset carbon emissions, though construction companies have been hesitant to take the material in broader use.
+Category: Environment Hits: 3Building more homes and buildings with wood has been on the radar for years as a way to offset carbon emissions, though construction companies have been hesitant to take the material in broader use.
 A study is now the first to show that building with wood can be a sound investment.
 The findings show that multi-storied buildings made out of wood sold for an average of 8.85% more than those made from other materials.

 Read more https://www.sciencedaily.com/releases/2021/05/210520133943.htm